 3DS MAX for modeling and texturing

 3DS MAX is a comparatively demanding software, but it can be comfortably run on mid-grade systems.
 The older versions are harder to acquire but can still be used effectively and provide all the functions for making 3D content from start to finish.
 A 64-bit processor is required for any 3DS MAX version above 2014.
-3DS MAX 2022 is officially only supported for Windows 10, but it can still run on 64-bit Windows 7 and 8.1, though glitches and various errors may appear.
+3DS MAX 2022 and 3DS MAX 2023 is officially only supported for Windows 10, but it can still run on 64-bit Windows 7 and 8.1, though glitches and various errors may appear.
 MacOS or Linux are not supported.
 For the best viewport experience when working with millions of polygons, a good-quality graphics card is required.

 3DS MAX 2014-2020